-Brass band on train demonstrates Doppler effect - BBC News

 Brass band on train demonstrates Doppler effect

-The Doppler effect was a ground-breaking experiment conducted by Christian Doppler in 1845, which proved the universe is expanding.
+The Doppler effect causes shifts in wavelengths of sound and light, and is a major factor in demonstrating the existence of an ever-expanding universe.
+The theory inherited its name from the Austrian physicist Christian Doppler who first proposed the theory in 1842.
+It was a Dutch mathematician, Christoph Hendrik Diederik Buys Ballot, who successfully proved Christian Doppler's theory using brass musicians and a steam train in 1845.

-At a Loughborough railway station, with the help of the Great Central Railway and the Hathern Brass Band, conductor Charles Hazlewood recreates the famous experiment to prove the existence of the Doppler effect.
-A theory which explains why a police siren changes pitch as it passes and that helped John Lennon sound like the Dalai Lama on a mountaintop - or so he hoped.
+At a Loughborough railway station, with the help of the Great Central Railway and the Hathern Brass Band, conductor Charles Hazlewood recreates the famous experiment.

 -